Fake news hinders Africa's fight against COVID | DW | 31.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Damaging myths about the coronavirus have been spreading across Africa through social media and fuelling mistrust for vaccines designed to protect people.
+Damaging myths about the coronavirus have been spreading across Africa through social media — fueling mistrust for vaccines designed to protect people.
 Even prominent influencers have been peddling false news.

 The fight against the coronavirus pandemic has lingered on for almost two years amid the emergence of new variants.
 In Africa, the battle is often a daunting one.